353words/stocks/README.md

 ## Conclusion

-With about 170 lines of code we manage to create an interactive application that displays stock information. `plotly` is a very mature library with a lot of features [the documentation](https://plotly.com/javascript/) is great.
+In about 160 lines of code we managed to create an interactive application that displays stock information. `plotly` is a very mature library with a lot of features [the documentation](https://plotly.com/javascript/) is great.
 I usually start with a chart that looks similar to what I want to display and adjust to my needs.

 If your code is in a database, you might need [zero code](https://github.com/kelseyhightower/nocode) to display it.
 Products such as [grafana](https://grafana.com/), [Google Data Studio](https://datastudio.google.com) and others allow you to create cool dashboards with very little effort.